-It’s easy to be tempted to buy hot food, baguettes or salad from the salad bar when you’re having lunch at school or work.
+It is easy to be tempted to buy hot food, baguettes or salad from the salad bar when you’re having lunch at school or work.

-If you first stop by a store or kiosk to buy lunch, it’s easy to get carried away and buy other unnecessary things such as baked goods and coffee.
+If you stop by a store or kiosk to buy lunch, it’s easy to get carried away and buy other unnecessary things such as baked goods and coffee.

-When you’re broke want to save money, it is important to have a packed lunch at school or work.
+When you’re broke and want to save money, it is important to have a packed lunch at school or work.

 If you have a refrigerator in the workplace, you can store cold cuts at work – and if there is a microwave, you can bring dinner leftovers.

-17. Make food at home
+17. Make Food at Home